 |Orion 09007 SpaceProbe 130ST||5″ Newtonian reflector with equatorial mount||f 5||View Price|

 Best Telescope For Beginners Buying Guide

-This telescope buying guide is suited to beginners with a limited budget.
-It compares some best rated telescopes under 200 dollars and covers what to look for in choosing a good beginner telescope in this price range.
+This telescope buying guide is suited to beginners.
+It compares some best rated telescopes, including those suited to a limited budget, e.g. under 200 dollars, and covers what to look for in choosing a telescope in this price range.
 It complements our beginners guide to stargazing.

-These telescopes also make great gifts for kids and some are compact and lightweight enough for travelers.
+The cheaper telescopes make great gifts for kids and are generally compact and lightweight enough to suit travelers.

 Looking specifically for a child’s telescope?
 Check out this article here.

 Wanting more options on lightweight portable telescopes?
 Check out this article here.

 You may want to invest in a little more if you want a telescope for detailed viewing of the planets.
 Also, it’s a good idea to consider buying extra eyepieces besides those that come with the telescope.
 Eyepieces are important and can make a huge difference to your experience when observing the night sky.